-All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average (GPA) of 2.5 on a 4.0 scale for the M.Ed. programs and a 3.0 on a 4.0 scale for all other graduate programs.
+All applicants must have completed a baccalaureate degree from a regionally accredited institution and a minimum undergraduate cumulative grade point average (GPA) of 2.5 on a 4.0 scale for the M.A.T. and M.Ed.
+Major in Curriculum and Instruction programs and a 3.0 on a 4.0 scale for all other graduate programs.